 Furthermore, you may find that political involvement as a high school student can act as a stepping stone for further political involvement in college and as a career.
 This can take the form of getting involved with a political group on campus, joining political campaigns as a volunteer, or even working as a politician in the future.

-To learn how to get politically involved as a high school student, see A Guide to Being Politically Engaged in High School.
+To learn how to get politically involved as a high school student, see our post A Guide to Being Politically Engaged in High School.

 Despite the myriad benefits of getting involved in politics as a high schooler, it is important to be cautious when mentioning politics on your college applications, especially given modern America’s heightened political polarization.
 It is all too easy to offend someone or give a biased impression of yourself to an admissions committee just by expressing a political opinion.

 To help you discuss your passion for politics without making any application missteps, we at CV have compiled a brief guide that will show you how to navigate the issue of talking about politics on your college application.
 While it can be beneficial and set you apart from your fellow classmates, talking about politics on your college application needs to be handled with extreme care.

 Why might talking about politics on a college application be an issue?

 Obviously, not all members of an admissions committee are going to have the same political views as you.
 If you happen to make even a small remark that disputes the beliefs of someone who is reading your application, you may hurt your chances of being accepted to that college or university.
 Most admissions committees try to be as unbiased as possible when looking at your application, but the risk still remains.

 You may also hurt your chances of being accepted to a college or university by expressing political opinions if the university in question is slated one way politically.
 For example, UC Berkeley has a long-standing tradition of being a liberal school.
 On the other hand, many religiously affiliated universities may be more conservative.